smaroukis/smaroukis.github.io/_posts/2020-06-02-ct-saturation.md

 $$e=N\frac{d\phi}{dt}$$

 When a load (normally called a "burden") is connected to this secondary voltage, a current will flow.
-How well this secondary current is an exact replication of the primary current depends on if the core goes into saturation or not.
+How well this secondary current is an exact replication of the primary current depends on the level of excitation.
+At low excitation values all of the current is used to develop the core's magnetic field and at high excitation values the core can saturate.

 The magnetic atoms in the magnetic core material react in a non-linear fashion when an H-field is applied, since they can only "line-up" so much in one direction.
 This results in the familiar B-H curve showing magnetic flux density vs. magnetic field intensity.
 The Flux-Magnetizing Current curve has the same shape since it is the magnetizing current driving the H-field and the flux also includes the proportional affect of the area of the magnetic core.
 This curve will be different for varying levels of excitation.

-Also note that $d\phi/dI$ represents the magnetizing inductance of the core.
+Also note that $$d\phi/dI$$ represents the magnetizing inductance of the core.

 {% include img.html file="excitation.gif" caption="The B-H curve of a current transformer core for varying levels of excitation[^Zocholl]." %}